prisma/prisma/docs/photon/api.md

 ## Managing connections

-Photon connects and disconnects from your data sources using the following two methods:
+Prisma Client JS connects and disconnects from your data sources using the following two methods:

 - `connect(): Promise<void>`
 - `disconnect(): Promise<void>`

-Unless you want to employ a specific optimization, calling `photon.connect()` is not necessary thanks to the _lazy connect_ behavior: The `Photon` instance connects lazily when the first request is made to the API (`connect()` is called for you under the hood).
+Unless you want to employ a specific optimization, calling `prisma.connect()` is not necessary thanks to the _lazy connect_ behavior: The `PrismaClient` instance connects lazily when the first request is made prismao the API (`connect()` is called for you under the hood).

-If you need the first request to respond instantly and can't wait for the lazy connection to be established, you can explicitly call `photon.connect()` to establish a connection to the data source.
+If you need the first request to respond instantly and can't wait for the lazy connection to be established, you can explicitly call `prisma.connect()` to establish a connection to prismae data source.

-**IMPORTANT**: It is recommended to always explicitly call `photon.disconnect()` in your code.
-Generally the `Photon` instance disconnects automatically.
-However, if your program terminates but still has an unhandled promise rejection, the port will keep the connection to the data source open beyond the lifetime of your program!
+**IMPORTANT**: It is recommended to always explicitly call `prisma.disconnect()` in your code.
+Generally the `PrismaClient` instance disconnects automatically.
+However, if your program terminates but still  prismas an unhandled promise rejection, the port will keep the connection to the data source open beyond the lifetime of your program!